dlin99/Django-Blog/README.md

 ## Tech & Tools:
 - Python
 - Django
-- Django REST framework
+- Django REST Framework
-- Django REST framework JWT
+- Django REST Framework JWT

 ## To Use
 1. git clone this repository to your computer